muggy8/improbable/have-and-havenot/rM7jQact.md

 "M-Master Mikay, you're heading out now?"

-"Of course, after dinner time is the prime time for the teachers participating in exam applicant assessment to start heading over to the applicants for their assessment right?"
+"Of course, after dinner is the prime time for the teachers participating in exam applicant assessments to start heading over to where the applicants are located and perform these assessments right?"

 "I... well... err... no, you're right.
 I wish you the best of luck."
-Ethan said as he salutes.
+Ethan said with a salute.

 Now that's an action I haven't seen in quite a while.